-In addition, the Tender Offeror has not set a minimum number of shares to be purchased by a so-called "majority of minority" ("MoM")in the Tender Offer, because the Tender Offeror believes that setting such minimum number may make the completion of the Tender Offer uncertain and may not contribute to the interests of the general shareholders of the Company who wish to tender their shares in the Tender Offer.
-Nevertheless, because the Tender Offeror and the Company have implemented the measures stated below as the measures to ensure the fairness of the Tender Offer Price and to avoid conflicts of interest, the Tender Offeror believes that the interests of the general shareholders of the Company have been adequately considered.
+In addition, the Tender Offeror has not set a minimum number of shares to be purchased by a so-called "majority of minority" ("MoM") in the Tender Offer, because the Tender Offeror believes that setting such minimum number may make the completion of the Tender Offer uncertain and may not contribute to the interests of the general shareholders of the Company who wish to tender their shares in the Tender Offer.
+Nevertheless, because the Tender Offeror and the Company have implemented the measures stated below as the measures to ensure the fairness of the general shareholders of the general shareholders of the Company have implemented the measures stated below as the measures to ensure the fairness of the general shareholders of the Company have implemented the measures, the Tender Offeror believes that the interests of the general shareholders of the Company have been adequately considered.
 Further, the Special Committee determined in the Report that, in light of the fact that other measures to ensure fairness are deemed to have been sufficiently put in place, it is not necessary to find that there has been a lack of sufficient opportunities for shareholders to make their decision based on the mere fact that an MoM Condition has not been established, and the Company has reached the same conclusion.

-(i) Procurement by the Company of a Share Valuation Report and a Fairness Opinion from an Independent Third-Party Valuation Institution
+Procurement by the Company of a Share Valuation Report and a Fairness Opinion from an Independent Third-Party Valuation Institution